-The Manager operates the Trust under relevant Macquarie policies, including policies and procedures that are designed to ensure that, where operations are subject to any particular and significant environmental regulation under a law of the Commonwealth or of a State or Territory, those obligations are identified and appropriately addressed.
+The Responsible Entity operates the Trust under the relevant Macquarie polices, including policies and procedures that are designed to ensure that, where operations are subject to any particular and significant environmental regulation under a law of the Commonwealth or of a State or Territory, those obligations are identified and appropriately addressed.

-The Directors have determined that there has not been any material breach of those obligations during the financial period.
+The Directors have determined that there has not been any material breach of those obligations during the financial year.